Basking In The Bounties Of Basketry

 In The Eye Of The Beholder

 Beauty is indeed in the eye of the beholder.
-At a recent summer vocational training class held at a HoPE Learning Center in Coimbatore, children were taught how to recognize inner beauty and how to make everyone more beautiful on the outside as well.
-Long-time beautician Mrs. Nithya, taught eager...
+At a recent summer vocational training class held at a Hope Centers in Coimbatore, children were taught how to recognize inner beauty and how to make everyone more beautiful on the outside as well.
+Long-time beautician Mrs. Nithya, taught eager girls...

 Read More